Ambroglio/Document_Helper/README.md

 ## How to deploy Add-On in test mode ?

+### Clone the repository

+First, clone this repository with Git

 ### Installation of *clasp*

 In a command line terminal, type `npm install -g @google/clasp`